 To make sure yours hits the mark, follow these steps:

-By looking at historical sales data such as your conversion rates, average contract value and sales activity data—among other metrics—you’ll be able to get a better idea of what a typical sales cycle looks like in your organization and how individual members of your team contribute towards it.
+By looking at historical sales data such as your conversion rates, average contract value and sales activity data--among other metrics--you'll be able to get a better idea of what a typical sales cycle looks like in your organisation and how individual members of your team contribute towards it.
 This data will help inform the forecasting process.
 Meanwhile, the data you have available will also influence the forecasting method you choose to use (more on that later) and determine whether you can use tools such as predictive analytics to help with your predictions.

 Quotas are usually derived from historical data and top-level revenue targets, but don't just look at that data in aggregate.
 There are often natural trends in sales performance throughout the year, including regular, slow or busy periods that may change by region.
 When you're creating your quarterly or monthly quotas, then, keep in mind those natural peaks and valleys and how they might contribute to your individual and company goals.
 Also consider operations-level data and the trends it reveals on territory and segment performance, merging that with top-level targets to spread your ultimate goals appropriately.